Ask A Healer Creativity Series

 In the early years of my love affair with acting, I just looked for a juicy role.
 Later on, as I began to walk a conscious path of spiritual

-awakening, I was dismayed that movies and television didn't express much in the way of what could be called transformative art.
+awakening, I longed for roles that were significant at a spiritual level.
+Then, I was dismayed that movies and television didn't express much in the way of what could be called transformative art.

 Thankfully, in the past few years, that landscape has changed dramatically.
 Michael Landon may have started it all with Highway to Heaven back in the 80's but Hollywood was very slow to catch on to the reality that people want to see transformation in the world of films and tv.
 Now, there are almost more shows to reflect this than the ones that don't.
 Touched by an Angel lived as long as it did on tv because of it's message; a message of hope, of personal